Scheduler Support

-1. allocating access to resources to users for some duration,
+1. Allocating access to computing resources for a specified duration.

-3. arbitrating contention for resources by managing a queue of pending jobs.
+3. Managing resource contention by maintaining and prioritizing a queue of pending jobs.

 OAR Indirect oarsub --scanscript <some-script>.sh oarstat -j <job-id>